Stress Myocardial Perfusion Scan

 - Smoking or using any form of tobacco within 48 hours of the procedure

-- Certain heart medications, such as those that slow the heart rate
+- Certain heart medicines, such as those that slow the heart rate

 How do I prepare for a stress myocardial perfusion scan?

-- Tell your healthcare provider if you are allergic to or sensitive to medications, local anesthesia, contrast dyes, iodine, tape, or latex.
+Tell your healthcare provider if you are allergic to or sensitive to medicines, local anesthesia, contrast dyes, iodine, tape, or latex.

 - If you are scheduled for a pharmacologic myocardial perfusion scan, you will need to avoid taking any medications containing theophylline or caffeine.
 Coffee, even decaffeinated, is not allowed, as it contains some caffeine.
 Medications for asthma may contain theophylline.
 If you have asthma, inform your healthcare provider.
 Theophylline medications should be stopped 48 hours prior to the test.

-- If you are pregnant or think you may be pregnant, tell your healthcare provider.
+- If you are pregnant or think you may be, tell your healthcare provider.
 Radiation exposure during pregnancy may lead to birth defects.

-- Tell your healthcare provider of all medications (prescription and over-the-counter), vitamins, herbs, and supplements that you are taking.
+- Tell your healthcare provider of all medicines (prescription and over-the-counter), vitamins, herbs, and supplements that you are taking.

-- Tell your healthcare provider if you have a pacemaker.
+- Tell your healthcare provider if you have a pacemaker or implantable cardioverter defibrillator.

 - For an exercise scan, plan to wear loose, comfortable clothing, as well as comfortable walking shoes.